Takamagahara: 2. Terrestrial theory

-The Terrestrial theory suggests that mythology always contains some historical fact, and thus Takamagahara must also reflect what existed.
+The terrestrial theory suggests that mythology always contains some historical fact, and thus Takamagahara must also reflect what existed.
 This theory was first represented by Hakuseki Arai, a confucianist during middle of the Edo period.
 Specifically, he stated that Takamagahara was located in Taga County, Hitachi Province (常陸国).
 Also, some people believe Takamagahara existed, but outside of Japan; one of the most popular such theories locates it at Gangwon, South Korea.
-It was proposed by a Japanese philosopher, Kanji Ishiwara.
+A chief proponent was the World War II war criminal, General Kanji Ishiwara.